Eastland Mall (North Versailles, Pennsylvania): Opening

-Decline
+Decline and closure

 The upper level of Eastland was originally an open-air marketplace.
 After a fire destroyed much of the property and caused $1 million worth of damage on June 6, 1973, a roof was added and the entire mall was enclosed.
 At this time the "Shopping Plaza" in Eastland's name was changed to "Mall" and a Gee Bee discount store was opened.

-Just six years after its opening Eastland faced competition from all-enclosed Monroeville Mall, then billed as the largest mall in the United States, located under six miles (10 km) away.
-Four years earlier, Eastland saw competition from South Hills Village, the country's largest (and first two-story) enclosed mall, in Upper St. Clair and Bethel Park.
-Greengate Mall (now Greengate Centre) in nearby Greensburg, Westmoreland County would also open the very same year as South Hills Village.
-In 1979, Century III Mall, the third largest enclosed shopping center in the world (at that time), opened 10 mi away in West Mifflin to further speed the decline of Eastland.
+In 1965, Eastland would face competition from South Hills Village, the country's largest and first two-story enclosed mall in Upper St. Clair and Bethel Park, and Greengate Mall (now Greengate Centre) in nearby Greensburg, Westmoreland County.
+It would see another major competitor open in 1969 with all-enclosed Monroeville Mall, then billed as the largest mall in the United States, located under six miles (10 km) away.
+In 1979, the now defunct Century III Mall, the third largest enclosed shopping center in the world at that time, opened 10 mi away in West Mifflin to further speed the decline of Eastland.

 Furthermore, whereas these four malls were located in and around more affluent suburbs, Eastland was located primarily around old mill towns.
 Many of these communities lost vast amounts of population during the lifetime of the Eastland Mall.
 Braddock, which East Pittsburgh-McKeesport Blvd leads directly into two miles (3 km) away, had approximately 12,000 residents in 1963.
-By the mall's close in 2005 it had fewer than 3,000.
+By the mall's closure in 2005, it had fewer than 3,000.
 This demographic change took with it potential customers and employees of Eastland Mall.

 After Eastland Mall had already filed for Chapter 11 bankruptcy, its most devastating blow came in September 1986 when Gimbels, which had developed and owned the mall, went out of business, taking most of Eastland's tenants along with it.
 Benderson Development Company of Buffalo, NY purchased the mall from the bankrupt Gimbels department store two years later.

-For the next 20 years Eastland tried to stay afloat with a variety of unique tenants - including a PennDOT state driver's license testing center, a beer distributor (Beer World, located in the old J.C.
-Penney's), a distribution center for Xerox, the local magistrate's office, a professional wrestling center (PWX, owned by James Miller), a bingo parlor (Eastland Social Hall Bingo), and a low power TV station, WBYD-CD.
-Most notable was the addition of a two-story indoor and spacious outdoor flea market in the space once occupied by Gimbels which, according to a flea market manager, drew 500 vendors and 2,000 customers per weekend at its peak.
+For the next 20 years, Eastland tried to stay afloat with a variety of unique tenants, including a PennDOT state driver's license testing center, a beer distributor (Beer World, located in the old J.C.
+Penney building), a distribution center for Xerox, the local magistrate's office, a professional wrestling center (PWX, owned by James Miller), a bingo parlor (Eastland Social Hall Bingo), and a low power TV station, WBYD-CD.
+Most notable was the addition of a two-story indoor and spacious outdoor flea market in the space once occupied by Gimbels, which according to a flea market manager, drew 500 vendors and 2,000 customers per weekend at its peak.